rails/rails/guides/source/working_with_javascript_in_rails.md

 ### Confirmations

-You can ask for an extra confirmation of the user by adding a `data-turbo-confirm` attribute on links and forms.
-The user will be presented with a JavaScript `confirm()` dialog containing the attribute’s text.
+You can ask for an extra confirmation from the user by adding a `data-turbo-confirm` attribute on links and forms.
+On link click or form submit, the user will be presented with a JavaScript `confirm()` dialog containing the attribute's text.
 If the user chooses to cancel, the action doesn't take place.

-Adding this attribute on links will trigger the dialog on click, and adding it on forms will trigger it on submit.
-For example:
+For example, with the `link_to` helper:

 ```erb
 <%= link_to "Delete post", post_path(post), data: { turbo_method: "delete", turbo_confirm: "Are you sure?" } %>
 ```

-This generates:
+Which generates:

 ```html
 <a href="..." data-turbo-confirm="Are you sure?" data-turbo-method="delete">Delete post</a>
 ```

-In case of buttons the `data-turbo-confirm` attribute must be associated to the generated form as in this example:
+When the user clicks on the "Delete post" link, they will be presented with an "Are you sure?" confirmation dialog.

+The attribute can also be used with the `button_to` helper, however it must be added to the form that the `button_to` helper renders internally:

 ```erb
 <%= button_to "Delete post", post, method: :delete, form: { data: { turbo_confirm: "Are you sure?" } } %>